Lionel Gibbs

-Charles Lionel Gibbs (November 11, 1877 – September 5, 1934) was a politician in Alberta, Canada.
+Charles Lionel Gibbs (November 11, 1877 – September 5, 1934) was a Canadian politician based in Alberta.
 He served as a municipal councillor in Edmonton from 1924 until his death and, concurrently, a member of the Legislative Assembly of Alberta from 1926 until his death.

 Early life

 Gibbs was born November 11, 1877, in Newport, Monmouthshire, Wales and was educated at Surrey and Oxford, training as an architect.
 He emigrated to Canada in 1907, and established an architecture firm in Edmonton, Barnes and Gibbs, that same year.
 He also taught at the Edmonton Technical High School, and chaired the city's Parks Commission in 1912.

 Politics

 Edmonton municipal politics

 Gibbs first sought elected office in the 1910 election, when he ran for alderman on the Edmonton City Council.
 He finished ninth of eleven candidates, and was not elected (the top five were).
-After this, he did not seek election again until 1914, when he was elected as a school trustee.
-He served his two-year term in this position, but did not seek re-election at its conclusion.
+He sought election again in 1914, when he was elected as a school trustee.
+He served a two-year term in this position, but did not seek re-election at its conclusion.

 In the 1924 election, Gibbs was elected as an alderman running on the Labour slate, finishing fourth of eleven candidates.
 He finished first of twelve candidates in his 1926 re-election attempt, and was similarly re-elected in the 1928 (first of fourteen candidates), 1930 (second of twelve), and 1932 (first of fifteen) re-election attempts.
-While on city council, he participated in Labour's first de facto majority on Council (while Labour only had five aldermen - Gibbs, L.S.C.
-Dineen, James East, Alfred Farmilo, and James Findlay - a sixth, Rice Sheppard had been elected as independent labour candidate as was sympathetic to Labour's views).
+While on city council, he participated in Labour's de facto majority on council.
+(While Labour only had five aldermen - Gibbs, L.S.C.
+Dineen, James East, Alfred Farmilo, and James Findlay, a sixth, Rice Sheppard had been elected as an independent labour candidate and was sympathetic to Labour's views).

 Lionel was still in office at the time of his death.